VahidHoseini-ir/MySystem/README.md

 // and of course add intialize ads external in oncreat method of your main activity :
 //       MagnetSDK.initialize(getApplicationContext());
 //       MagnetSDK.getSettings();
+// in you oncreat activities set : conf.currentActivity = this;
+// and do the same for your onResume method.

     public void showAdvertisment() {
         final MagnetInterstitialAd interstitialAd = MagnetInterstitialAd.create(getApplicationContext());